Patient's Query

 Hope you are doing well.

-I have gone through your query and I do understand your concern.
+I have gone through the details provided on your end, and I do understand your concern.

 To determine your skin type, I will be giving you a few tips:

-1. Oily Skin: Your skin would be considered oily, if there is excessive secretion or presence of oil or greasiness noted on your skin within 40 minutes to 1 hour of washing your face.
-Apart from the same, the presence of pimples, redness, inflammation, and sensitivity are all signs of oily skin.
+1. Oily skin: Your skin would be considered oily if there is excessive secretion or presence of oil or greasiness noted on your skin within 40 minutes to 1 hour of washing your face.
+Apart from the same, the presence of pimples, redness, inflammation, and sensitivity is all signs of oily skin.

-3. Dry Skin: Dry skin type may show small white flakes and sometimes itching and redness in a few areas on the skin especially on cheeks and chin areas along with a sense of pull on the skin.
+3. Dry skin: Dry skin type may show small white flakes and sometimes itching and redness in a few areas on the skin, especially on the cheeks and chin areas, along with a sense of pull on the skin.

 1. Use a mild face wash.